dridk/iscard/docs/source/index.rst

 Welcome to iscard's documentation!
 ==================================

-Contents:

-This is a test
+Iscard is a tool to help detection of Copy Number Varition

 .. toctree::
    :maxdepth: 2